daytonaio-experiments/starter-mern-saas/README.md

 daytona code
 ```
 **Starting the Backend Server**
-- Create a .env file in the backend directory and add the following line in it.
-Change "Your Database Connection String" with your MongoDB connection URI.
+- Create a .env file in the backend directory and add the following line.
+Change the below string to match your MongoDB connection URI.
 ```
-MONGO_URI="Your Database Connection String"
+MONGO_URI="mongodb+srv://<username>:<password>@cluster0.ce6av93.mongodb.net/?retryWrites=true&w=majority&appName=Cluster0"
 ```
-- Navigate to backend directory, start the backend server by running:
+- Navigate to the backend directory, and start the backend server by running:
 ```
-npm run dev
+sudo npm run dev
 ```
 **Starting the Frontend**
 - Create a .env file in the frontend directory and add the following line:
 ```
 VITE_BACKEND_URL="http://localhost:8000/api/customers/"
 ```
-- Navigate to frontend directory, start the frontend by running:
+- Navigate to the frontend directory, start the frontend by running:
 ```
-npm run dev
+sudo npm run dev
 ```

 ## devcontainer.json Configuration